-1 Typesetting ellipses with LATEX
+2 Typesetting ellipses with LATEX

-There are many situations and approaches for using ellipses in LaTeX.
-After sketching some of the myriad situations and a few of the approaches, I describe what I do.
+There are many situations and approaches for using ellipses in LATFX.
+After sketching some of the myriad

-1.1 Diversity of situations
+2.1 Diversity of situations

-I am mainly concered with the use of ellipses in American English, non-math writing.
-In this context, ellipses seem to have two purposes: (1) indicating where something is has been left out of quoted text; (2) to indicate a pause or something never stated-an unfinished thought or an implicit thought ("and so on").
+I am mainly concerned with the use of ellipses in American English, non-mathematical writing.
+In this context, ellipses seem to have two purposes: (1) indicating where something has been left out of quoted text; (2) to indicate a pause or something never stated-an unfinished thought or an implicit thought ("and so on").